WBQD-LP: History

-While transmitting an analog signal, Four Seasons Broadcasting initially operated WBQD outright from 2002 to 2004.
-However, they had WBQD operated through a local marketing agreement (LMA) by The New York Times Company from 2004 to 2007 and by Local TV LLC from 2007 to 2011.
-This made it a sister outlet to WQAD and the two outlets shared studios.
-However, some internal operations of WBQD (such as the maintenance of program logs) were actually based at the shared facilities of co-owned MyNetworkTV affiliate WAOE as well as ABC/CW affiliate WHOI and NBC affiliate WEEK-TV in East Peoria, Illinois.
-During the overnight hours, WBQD aired paid programming from Corner Store TV.

 On December 9, 2011, WBQD-LP notified the Federal Communications Commission (FCC) that they went silent after losing their tower lease on the Black Hawk College campus in Moline.
-This occurred more than a year after Black Hawk College sold public broadcasting station WQPT-TV to Western Illinois University-Quad Cities though there is no indication of any connection to this.
-However, on June 6, 2013, the FCC canceled the license of WBQD-LP, after being off the air for over a year.
-After WBQD went silent in December 2011, WQAD, which had for years been simulcasting WBQD's programming and MyNetworkTV affiliation in 480i 4:3 standard definition on digital subchannel 8.3 (WQAD-DT3), began operating the signal outright on channel 8.3, rebranding it as "My TV 8.3" in reference to the station's virtual channel location.
-WQAD-DT3 later tweaked its branding to "My TV 8-3."
-As WQAD is continuing to broadcast its programming on their own subchannel and cable providers used 8.3 as their signal source for the station for years, the low-powered license for WBQD-LP was practically all but redundant.
+On June 6, 2013, the FCC canceled the license of WBQD-LP, after being off the air for over a year.
+After WBQD's closure, WQAD, which had for years been simulcasting WBQD on its third digital subchannel, began programming channel 8.3; it retained the MyNetworkTV affiliation and inherited WBQD's cable carriage, though it was rebranded "My TV 8.3".
 On October 9, 2012, the cable channel assignment for WQAD-DT3 on Mediacom moved from channel 16 to channel 3.

 WMWC-TV was eventually granted its construction permit on July 20, 2007, and it finally signed on in August 2012 as a religious station affiliated with TBN.
 Since December 2012, WMWC has been owned and operated by TBN.

-On July 1, 2013, Local TV LLC announced that all of their stations, including WQAD, would be acquired by the Tribune Company.
-On April 22, 2014, WQAD-DT3 began broadcasting in high definition, utilizing MyNetworkTV's standard 720p format.